cobwebch/external_import/Documentation/User/BackendModule/Index.rst

 The same input form appears as for individual automation settings.

-Defining a schedule is not enough.
-Proper user rights must also be considered.
-See the :ref:`User rights section <administration-user-rights>` in the "Administration" chapter.

 .. note::

    Of course, it is perfectly possible to define automation tasks